N11K6/ML_Demos/Song_Recommendation_System/Readme.md

 The GTZAN Dataset (http://marsyas.info/downloads/datasets.html) was collected between 2000 and 2001, and used for the paper in genre classification " Musical genre classification of audio signals " by G. Tzanetakis and P. Cook in IEEE Transactions on Audio and Speech Processing 2002.
 Since then, it has been a popular choice for subsequent work on musical genre classification using machine learning.

-The instance of the dataset used in this work has been imported from Kaggle (https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification) as curated by Andrada Olteanu.
-In this form, the accompanying csv dataframe conveniently contains an abundance of features extracted from each audio file using the librosa python library.

 This dataset has been mostly associated with music genre classification, a task that has lately been taken over entirely by deep learning models and convolutional neural networks.
 However, as specifying a genre for a song and its performer can be a very nebulous affair, given its subjective nature, even the most precise audio-based models often fail to reach a high accuracy.
 Especially when it comes to drawing boundaries between wide-reaching genres such as rock and pop, this precision becomes a matter of correct labeling as much as it is a matter of designing a good model.

 Shifting away from genre classification, the goal of this small project will be to eventually create a recommendation model.
 In particular, it should be a recommendation based solely on the audio content of the song, uninfluenced by subjective associations not directly stemming from its sound.

+The instance of the dataset used in this work has been imported from Kaggle (https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification) as curated by Andrada Olteanu.
+Credit should also go to her for providing well documented examples of how the features were extracted, and a basis for building ML models around these features.

 The structure followed is:

 *   An exploration of the features used to characterize each song in the database, what they correspond to at a high level, and how they might correlate to each other.
 *   A Genre Classification model is built based on these extracted features, using a Cross Gradient Booster, which is one of the most powerful and accurate 'conventional' machine learning algorithms.
 The goal of this is to obtain the importance of such features when performing a classification task, so that only the most insightgul are used in the recommendation algorithm.
 *   The recommendation algorithm is defined, using a few selected features and cosine similarity as a metric of how similar sounding songs are to each other.

-Credit should go to Andrada Olteanu who uploaded the dataset in this form on Kaggle, and has provided well documented examples of how the features were extracted, as well as for most of the tasks carried out in this work.

 ### Contents: